 Fig.2 – Interface mock-up

-In Fig 3. we can see several functionalities at once.
+In Fig 3. a several functionalities can be seen at once.
 First, a menu for the navigation bar is shown.
 This menu is divided in sections and groups the reports by concern, making them more accessible to users with differing interests.

-It can also be seen that the sidebar has been hidden from view, this can be toggled in real-time without reloading with the button in the upper right.
+It can also be seen that the sidebar has been hidden from view.
+This can be toggled in real-time without reloading with the button in the upper right.
 This leaves more screen space for the reporting and reduces visual clutter.

-Lastly, this figure also shows what happens after clicking “Advanced options”, the form now exposes options suitable for advanced users.
+Finally, this figure also shows what happens after clicking “Advanced options”.
+The form now exposes options suitable for advanced users.
 This is done with a Javascript animation with no need to reload the page.
 Additional hidden sections can be added, even inside one another.

 Fig.3 – Expanded view